 But Jesus has always been present every moment of my life, I just didn’t acknowledge it because I was too busy directing my own life.

-Looking back on everything Jesus has done helped me understand that I needn’t carry my problems by myself.
-He has proven Himself trustworthy and dependable.
+I have been carrying all my burdens by myself because I knew no one can truly help me the way I needed.
+But remembering everything Jesus has done helped me understand that I needn’t carry my problems by myself.
+He has proven Himself ever-present, trustworthy, and dependable.
 It was no longer just a concept or lesson in school, He showed me through my experiences and His evident answers to my prayers that He truly cares for me.

 Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
-(Matthew 11:28-29 NLT)
+For my yoke is easy to bear, and the burden I give you is light.”
+(Matthew 11:28-30 NLT)

 Jesus used this low point in my life to help me realize that everything I valued in this world, all I have acquired and worked for, everything I do and have achieved, even my knowledge, capabilities and vigor, and everyone I cherish can be taken from me in an instant.